-MET listed products have been sold in more than 7,000 retail stores throughout the United States and Canada.
+MET listed products are sold in every major retail stores throughout the United States and Canada.
 The MET Mark indicates that the product has been evaluated for safety by an approved independent lab in accordance with the national standard.
 MET is available to provide the necessary information if any retail store requests clarification of the national requirements.
-Retailers accepting products that bear the MET NRTL Mark include Walmart, Best Buy, Lowe's, Home Depot, Sears, Staples, Target, Radio Shack, and HSN.
+Retailers accepting products that bear the MET NRTL Mark include Walmart, Best Buy, Lowe’s, Home Depot, Sears, Staples, Target, Amazon, and HSN.

 How does the MET label prove that a product meets the national requirements?

 The MET Mark indicates national compliance by virtue of MET’s equivalent accreditations to UL and CSA.
 The MET mark clearly indicates compliance to US and Canadian requirements.
 At the client’s option, the MET mark can specify the applicable UL and/or CSA standard to which the product complies.

 What products have MET tested?
 What manufacturers have relied on MET?